ettynan/Insertion_Sort/README.md

 ## Collaboration Guide
-1. In your terminal, go to your working directory
+1. In your terminal, go to your working directory. <br>
    `cd somewhere`
 2. Then clone the repo to your local pc
 `git clone https://github.com/ettynan/Insertion_Sort.git`
 3. Open Android Studio